Refugees of Iraq: Persian Gulf War

 On August 2, 1990, Iraq invaded Kuwait.
 The ensuing 1991 Gulf War produced nearly three million refugees, many of them from Iraq.
 Almost all them left Iraq and Kuwait before the war started or after Desert Storm was over.
 The largest groups were the Kurds and Shi'as fleeing Saddam Hussein after a failed uprising, as well as the Palestinians.
 Palestinians were the second largest group uprooted by the war, and 300,000 resettled in Jordan.
 There were a smaller number of Iraqi Arab refugees, only about 37,000, mostly shia who moved to Saudi Arabia.
 About 100,000 Iraqis escaped to Jordan and Syria.

 Shi'ites comprised 47% of the Iraqi population, but were excluded from the government by the Sunni Arabs.
 There was a Shia uprising in March 1991.
 Saddam Hussein regained control of the Shia dominated South in mid-March, and his cousin, Ali Hasan Majid, conducted public executions, bombarded city centers, and destroyed homes and mosques.
 200,000 people died in the South between March and September 1991 from the violence.
 By 2003, there were 530,000 Iraqi refugees in Iran, mostly Shi’ite Arabs.
+Iraqi refugees in Iran were divided into three categories, the Shia Arabs, the Iraqi Kurds, and the Feyli Kurds.

 1.85 million Kurds fled to the borders of Turkey and Iran.
 Unlike the Shi'ites, the Kurds had a recognized political leadership—the Patriotic Union of Kurdistan (PUK) and the Kurdistan Democratic Party (KDP) that took control of northern Iraq.
 As a result of this formal political leadership, the revolution in the Kurdish north was much less violent than in the Shi’ite South, and produced relatively few refugees and Internally Displaced Persons (IDPs).